watermelonwolverine/Filename-Tag-Generator/README.md

 # Known Issues

+Filesystems are quirky, and therefore so is this program.

+## Windows

+### Arbitrary "OSError [Errno 13] Permission Denied"

+This one is weird and I have spent many hours trying to fix it.
-Filesystems are quirky, and therefore so is this program.On Windows Python can't handle `&` in paths for some reason.
-Even weirder this problem only occurs with the prebuilt binaries, not when installed with pip.
-I assume this to be an issue with PyInstaller.
+It seems that Python sometimes can't handle `&` in paths.
+Even weirder, this problem only occurs sometimes and only with prebuilt binaries, not when installed with pip.
+Therefore, I assume that this is an issue with PyInstaller.
+This can usually be circumvented by moving the affected files into a different folder, temporarily.
+One without `&` in its path.

+# Troubleshooting

+1. Have a look at [Known Issues](#known-issues) and see if you can find your issue there.
+2. Check [here](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) if you have the newest version.
+3. Go to [issues](https://github.com/watermelonwolverine/Filename-Tag-Generator/issues) page on [GitHub](https://github.com/watermelonwolverine/Filename-Tag-Generator) and see if somebody else had the same problem.
+4. If nothing helped, create a new issue on [GitHub](https://github.com/watermelonwolverine/Filename-Tag-Generator/issues).